Our tasks

 Barometer Antibiotic Use

-Every quarter, the FAMHP and AMCRA publish the 'Antibiotic Use Barometer', based on the mandatory registration of antibiotic use in Sanitel-Med.
-This shows a number of trends with regard to antibiotic use per animal species (pigs, poultry, veal calves, dairy and beef cattle): the evolution of the total annual use in each animal species (both in tonnes and in BD100, with insight into the number of companies without antibiotic use), each time shifting by a quarter of new data; the use of a number of veterinary important antimicrobial families, i.e. the polymyxins (colistin) and the two families with a red AMCRA colour code, i.e. the (fluoro)quinolones and the 3rdand 4th generation cephalosporins; and the share of companies per benchmark colour score and the number of tonnes of antibiotics used by the companies with these colour scores.
+Every quarter, the FAMHP and AMCRA publish the 'Barometer Antibiotic Use', based on the mandatory registration of antibacterial use in Sanitel-Med.
+The Barometer allows showing a number of trends with regard to antibacterial use for the species pigs, poultry, veal calves, dairy and beef cattle: the evolution of the total use in each animal species in a period of a year (each time shifting by a quarter), both in tonnes and in BD100, with insight into the number of companies without antibacterial use; the use of a number of veterinary important antimicrobial families; and the share of companies per benchmark colour score and the number of tonnes of antibiotics used by the companies with these colour scores.